 Board Of Directors

 The Board of Directors is the governing body of APIRG, made up of both U of A students and external community members.
-New directors are selected by the current board.
-Applications for our board are now closed.
-Stay tuned here and on our social media for openings!
+New directors are selected by the current board through a transparent application process.
+Board elections happen in April of each year.
+Check out this site, our social media and newsletters for application updates!